cityresearch/map673/module-03/lesson-03.md

 ```

 These CSS rules will expand that `div` element holding our Leaflet map to the entire viewport of the browser window.

-In this case, the value of `absolute` will take our `map` element out of the "normal" flow of elements within the document and position it relative to its (non-static) parent element, which is the body.
-In other words, it positions the div element with its x/y origin point (its top, left corner pixel) in the upper left of the document body.
-Using CSS, we then give it a width of 100%, because we want it to fill the entire width of this body element.
-Two more declarations ensure that the top of the element is zero pixels from the top of the browser window, as well as zero pixels from the bottom.

 The following animation demonstrates changing the CSS rules for our `#map` div to allow the map to fill the entire screen of the browser: